-The original people of Panama were considered to be quite primitive.
-Living in small villages, they called their land Panama, meaning an "abundance of fish."
+The original people of Panama lived in small villages.
+They called their land Panama, meaning an "abundance of fish."

 Times were good in a country blessed with natural resources, and before long, the Spanish came to explore and colonize it.
-Panama was free of Spain by 1821 and independent by 1903.
+Panama was free of Spain by 1821 and independent of Colombia by 1903.

 Papua New Guinea: New Land of the Blacks